 Mactan Ferry, Maestre de Campo Island: 20-48 meters (68-155 feet), sunk in 1973 fully loaded and breached by a freak wave, lots of penetration possibilities, bow at 20 meters (68 feet), stern rests at 48 meters (155 feet), lots of fish and macro critters, pelagics, advanced and technical levels

 Cebu Pacific flies to Tugdan Airport in Tablas daily.
-From the airport jeepneys, minibuses or motor tricycles can take you to the Odiongan or San Agustin ports where ferries and pumpboats have regular trips between Tablas and Romblon Island.
-Several major shipping and ferry lines go from Batangas to Romblon daily, including the ports at Odiongan, Romblon, San Agustin and Sibuyan.
+From the airport jeepneys, minibusses or motor tricycles can take you to the Odiongan or San Agustin ports where ferries and pumpboats have regular trips between Tablas and Romblon Island.
+Several major shipping and ferry lines go from Batangas to Romblon daily, including the ports at Odiongan, Romblon, San Agustin, and Sibuyan.
 There is also a ferry from Manila and another from Roxas in Mindoro.
-For local transport, rental scooters are available in addition to jeepneys, minibuses and motor tricycles.
+For local transport, rental scooters are available in addition to jeepneys, minibusses and motor tricycles.

 Things to Do in Romblon (aside from scuba diving)